T-a-n-m-a-y-D-a-s-TD/Project--Dynamic-CPU-Scheduling-Simulator/README.md

 * Comparative Analysis Report: Compare performance metrics like average waiting time and turnaround time for each algorithm.

+# Technologies Used
+- Programming Language: Python
+- Libraries: Streamlit for the interactive web app, Matplotlib for Gantt chart visualization, and Pandas for data handling.

 # Requirements:
    - pip install streamlit
    - pip install pandas